-POL-7A - Current Political Issues 3 units CSU
+POL-7A - Current Political Issues CSU

 Prerequisite: None.
 Sections may be taken in any sequence.
+Advisory: Qualification for ENG-1A.

 Current political issues are designed to provide students the opportunity to examine major national and global issues which are not fully covered in the regular department curriculum.
 Topics selected are defined as current critical issues facing our nation and globe and will vary with each course offering.
 Each issue will be covered in detail, as will potential solutions to each issue and the political bodies involved in attempting resolution.
 54 hours lecture.